3 years (Full-time) / n/a (Part-time) / n/a (Distance / E-Learning)

 - Equality and Diversity in Education and Work

-- Issues in Social and Cultural Psychology
+- Current Debates in Social Psychology

-- Learning and Individual Differences
+- Individual Differences and Personhood

 Teaching in the School of Social Sciences is research-led and reflects the inter-disciplinary nature of the School.
 Students are taught about the latest ideas within the social sciences by internationally recognised scholars who are themselves shaping the future of their respective fields.
 Students also play an important role in the development of the curriculum, with the Staff-Student Panel being consulted about major changes and all students contributing to module evaluations and an annual student survey.